STUDENT PERMIT APPLICATIONS

 So for a 10 week course you should show around £4,500 – £4,800.

-This is the last bit – please make sure your passport is valid 3 months after your anticipated departure date.
-We expect this to be checked more and more at the border but it is also a requirement for a Student Permit – a permit won’t be issued if you don’t have enough time remaining on your passport.
+Please make sure your passport is valid 3 months after your anticipated departure date.
+We expect this to be checked at the border and it is also a requirement for a Student Permit – a permit won’t be issued if you don’t have enough time remaining on your passport!

 This is simply a brief letter that outlines why you want to come to Switzerland to study.
 It can also be in English but we recommend supplying an English version and a translation into French if you can (try the deepl.com website).